GWUGroup11/Final-Project-Group-11/Code/README.md

-#---Group 11---#
+# Group 11

-image_miner.py:
+## image_miner.py:
 Mines and labels geospatial image data

-map.py:
+## map.py:
-Applies lat/long labels to mined image data
+Fetches and classifies images on web app server using cnn_500.hdf5

-app.py:
+## app.py:
-Flask app to load cnn_500.hdf5 and classify any lat/long input as urban, rural, or suburban
+Flask app to provide interface and interactive lat/long input.
+Also classifies images as urban, rural, or suburban based on density

-cnn_500.py:
+## cnn_500.py:
-Python code used to build, train, and save the Covolutional Neural Network (cnn_500.hdf5) used in app.py
+Python code used to build, train, and save the Covolutional Neural Network (cnn_500.hdf5) used in map.py

-geckodriver:
+## geckodriver:
-Flask driver file
+Firefox automation driver used to fetch images